stephengold/Maud/README.md

 To automate these adjustments, each bone mapping in a jME skeleton map includes a "twist" value.

-Maud has the capability to load skeleton maps from assets, edit them, save them, and use them to retarget animations.
+Maud can load skeleton maps from assets, edit them, save them, and use them to retarget animations.
 A few sample skeleton maps are build into Maud, such as "SinbadToJaime" which maps Sinbad's skeleton to that of Jaime.